SynapseAnalytics/konan-template-deployments/R/src/README.md

 ## **/src** folder
 Add your src code in this directory.

-In particular, your main file that includes your webserver should be created here.
+In particular, these files should include:
+1. the webserver file
+2. the retraining file

 You can access the path to this folder in your code using the environment variable `KONAN_SERVICE_SRC_DIR`.
 For example, in `R`, it can be accessed by